Eberdingen

 Eberdingen is a municipality in the district of Ludwigsburg in Baden-Württemberg, Germany.

 History

+In the 6th century BC, a Celtic chieftain was buried in a mound near Hochdorf.
+See: Hochdorf Chieftain's Grave.

+All three main villages of the municipality were founded in the Middle Ages around agricultural areas, owned by convents.

+Nussdorf suffered heavy war damage in April, 1945, during fierce fights between French and German troops at the end of the World War II.

 The municipality of Eberdingen was created in 1975 by the merging of the municipalities of Eberdingen, Hochdorf an der Enz, and Nussdorf.

 Geography

 The municipality (Gemeinde) of Eberdingen is located at the western extremity of the district of Ludwigsburg, in the German state of Baden-Württemberg, along its border with the districts of Böblingen and the Enz.
 Eberdingen is physically located in the basin of the Neckar.
 Elevation above sea level in the municipal area ranges from a high of 409 m Normalnull (NN) to a low of 246 m NN.

 Politics

 Eberdingen has three boroughs (Ortsteile) – Eberdingen, Hochdorf, and Nussdorf – and four villages: Amphertal, Schillerhöhe, Sonnenberg, Sorgenmühle.
 The abandoned village of Hohenscheid is also located in the municipal area.

 Coat of arms

 Eberdingen's coat of arms displays three red roses with five green sepals growing out of a green, three-pointed hill upon a field of yellow.
 This coat of arms was derived from a 16th century court seal and selected specifically to represent the three municipalities that formed Eberdingen.
-It was approved and a corresponding municipal flag issued by the Luwdigsburg district office on 10 May 1977.
+It was approved and a corresponding municipal flag issued by the Ludwigsburg district office on 10 May 1977.